MiVand/Mapping-spatial-microclimate-patterns/README.md

 # Mapping-spatial-microclimate-patterns
 ## project files for mapping temperature offset in forests based on LiDAR data, temperature records, and boosted regression trees in the R version 4.2.2
+#### The project is based on a scientific manuscript aspiring to be published.

 ## included files:
 ### input and uutput data from the project: